 - of the steps you took to have the restriction varied and that the restriction has not been varied; or - that the law does not permit that variation, whichever is the case.

 Notes

-This is a compilation of the Criminal Procedure Rules 2005.
-The following table contains information about those rules.
+This is a compilation of the Criminal Procedure Rules 2005 and includes the amendments made by the other written laws referred to in the following table.

 Compilation table